curtiswilkinson/markers/README.md

 # Markers
-A Chalk-inspired library for beatiful terminal colors in ReasonML.
+A Chalk-inspired library for beautiful terminal colors in ReasonML.

 ## Examples